A New School of Veterinary Medicine.

 Lyon students will graduate prepared to meet the high demand for animal care.

 Our plan is for students to learn through a wealth of real-world experiences.
-The School of Veterinary Medicine will use a new model of clinical training in partnership with Heifer International.
+The School of Veterinary Medicine will use a model of clinical training in partnership with veterinary clinics throughout Arkansas and across the country.

-We’re designing our degree to lower tuition and debt burdens for students.
-This distinctive model will offer an accelerated three-year, year-round program that produces practice-ready graduates with the knowledge and skills to succeed.
+Our distinctive model will offer an accelerated three-year, year-round program that produces practice-ready and future ready graduates with the knowledge and skills to succeed.
+Compressing the time to graduate allows graduates to start earning income earlier.

-The “One Health” approach recognizes that animal health and human health are deeply interdependent, and emphasizes collaboration across disciplines.
+Animal and human health are deeply interdependent.
 This is where Lyon’s legacy of liberal arts education is so relevant.
 Our rigorous academic programs, grounded in a liberal arts philosophy and community-based learning, produce outstanding graduates.
+This legacy combined with the planned rich collaborations with human healthcare and research entities will certainly produce veterinarians prepared to advance animal and human health in Arkansas.

-With several already-committed partners, Lyon College will provide students unmatched practical experiences and real-world rotations.
-In fact, thanks to unique industry partnerships forged as part of this vision, our goal is for Lyon College’s School of Veterinary Medicine to become a national model for animal health grounded in hands-on learning.
+With several already-committed partners—ranging from large, active veterinary practices to the City of Cabot Animal Support Services — Lyon College will provide students unmatched practical experiences and real-world rotations.
+Unique industry partnerships are being forged as part of this vision.
+Additionally, students will be able to build on their educational foundation with seemingly unlimited options to customize a path toward their desired career through personalized electives.
+Our goal is for Lyon College’s School of Veterinary Medicine to become nationally recognized for innovations in veterinary education and hands-on learning.

-The School of Veterinary Medicine is just one component of the Lyon College Institute of Health Sciences, which at launch will also include a new School of Dentistry and Oral Health in Little Rock and an Allied Health Center on Lyon’s Batesville campus.
+The School of Veterinary Medicine is just one component of the Lyon College Institute of Health Sciences, which at launch will also include a new School of Dental Medicine in Little Rock and an Allied Health Center on Lyon’s Batesville campus.

 The next generation of veterinary professionals will get their start here.

-The building will be reconfigured to offer the classrooms, meeting rooms, offices, and clinical spaces needed for the dynamic programming being developed.
+The campus will be configured to offer the classrooms, meeting rooms, offices, and clinical spaces needed for the dynamic programming being developed.
 And yet, as excited as we are about the facility, what happens inside is what truly matters.

 When completed and accredited, the Lyon College School of Veterinary Medicine will provide students: